 Of course, you should be walking every day, that is a given.

 Don’t think that only lifting weights is good enough.

 But, when you combine weight training, with walking, sports, and flexibility training, you are doing your body a favor.

 One of the best Romanian deadlift benefits is to lengthen your hamstrings, which help both the function and form of your legs.

 Romanian deadlifts are going to increase your hip mobility and flexibility.

 Lack of hip mobility and hamstring weakness can negatively affect your ability to deadlift.

-Many of us all have mobile phones, cars, and access to transportation so we can get up and even go visit other continents if we choose.
+You have mobile phones, cars, and access to transportation so you can get up and even visit other continents if you choose.

-But ask a guy over 50 to touch his toes from a standing position, that will not happen.
+But if you try to touch your toes from a standing position, especially if you are over 50, that will not happen.